CollectiveOpenSourceHardware/collectiveopensourcehardware.github.io/_pages/about.md

 **C**ollective **O**pen **S**ource **H**ardware - cos(h)

-We are a collactive of open source hardware enthusiasts located in Hamburg.
+We are a collective of open source hardware enthusiasts located in Hamburg.
 As an official student project group of the [Hamburg University of Applied Science (HAW Hamburg)](https://www.haw-hamburg.de/startseite.html) we are mainly students of Master in Automation and Renewable Energy Systems.
-Our group consists of people from all around the world who find their way in Hamburg.
+Our group consists of people from all around the world who found each other in Hamburg.
+Together we are learning in a interdisciplinary and international way.

-Our goal is to contribute building up a sustainable future with openess and love.
+Our goal is to help build a sustainable future with openness and love.

 ![cos(h) team during Libre Solar PCB reproduction](/images/team.jpg)
 ![cos(h) team during Libre Solar PCB reproduction](/images/team_1.jpg)